shrut1-roy/Hacktoberfest2022/README.md

 Just don't copy paste

-## Contribution Guide for HactoberFest
+## Contribution Guide for HacktoberFest
 - Fork this repository by clicking on the top right fork button in this page
 - Click on code and copy the repo https link
 - Clone this fork using :